RafaelGomides/react-international-telephone-input/README.md

 #### numberLength

 integer.
 Limits the size of the number that will be inserted.
-The default is `infinite`
+The default is `null`

 ## How to use it

-* If you install it from `npm install`, you can just do `var ReactTelephoneInput = require('react-telephone-input');`
+* If you install it from `npm install`, you can just do `var ReactTelephoneInput = require('react-insternational-telephone-input');`
 * You will need to copy flags.png from example/src folder to see the flag icons for each country.
 * Set the path to the flags image using the prop `flagsImagePath`